VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Proposed System -

 where $\Pi(u,v) = \{ \mathbf{T} \in \mathbb{R}_+^{n\times m} | \mathbf{T}\mathbf{1}_m=u, \mathbf{T}^\top\mathbf{1}_n=v \}$, $c(x_i,y_j)$ is cosine distance metric, and $\mathbf{T}$ is the transport plan, interpreting the amount of mass shifted from $\phi_i$ to $\psi_j$.

-\textbf{Gromov-Wasserstein Distance (GWD)} assists in edge matching and preserves graph topology by calculating distances between pairs of nodes in each domain, as well as measuring how these distances compare to the counter domain.
+\textbf{Gromov-Wasserstein Distance} assists in edge matching and preserves graph topology by calculating distances between pairs of nodes in each domain and measuring how these distances compare to the counter domain.
 In the same discrete graph matching setting, GWD between $\phi$ and $\psi$ can be mathematically represented as:

 where intra-graph structural similarity between two node pairs $(x_i,x_i')$ and $(y_j,y_j')$ is represented as $L(x_i,y_j,x_i',y_j')=\|c_1(x_i,x_i') - c_2(y_i,y_i')\|$, $c_i$ being cosine similarity between a node pair in any graph $\mathcal{G}_{i}$.
 Transport plan $\hat{\mathbf{T}}$ is periodically updated to align the edges in different graphs belonging to disparate modalities.